openstack/openstacksdk/doc/source/user/config/configuration.rst

 and embarrassingly ugly, known cloud vendor profile information is included and may be referenced by name.
 One of the benefits of that is that `auth_url` isn't the only thing the vendor defaults contain.
-For instance, since Rackspace lists `rax:database` as the service type for trove, `os-client-config` knows that so that you don't have to.
+For instance, since Rackspace lists `rax:database` as the service type for trove, `openstacksdk` knows that so that you don't have to.
 In case the cloud vendor profile is not available, you can provide one called `clouds-public.yaml`, following the same location rules previously mentioned for the config files.